Peter B Food Safety

 Providing several types of safety articles about sanitizers with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 A key part of providing safe food is properly sanitizing surfaces in your operation.
 These are not the most exciting subjects in any food operation, but not paying attention to them can result in a yellow DoH placard, allow excessive bacteria grow, or even cause chemical poisoning.